10ng1000/10ng1000/README.md

 - 👋 Hi, I’m @10ng1000
 - 👀 My favorite band is ProjectMili
-- 🌱 I’m currently learning Ubuntu and MATH
+- 🌱 I’m currently learning SE
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---